kean/Nuke/README.md

 ### Resumable Downloads

-If the data task is terminated (either because of a failure or a cancellation) and the image was partially loaded, the next load will resume where it was left off.
+If the data task is terminated (either because of a failure or a cancelation) and the image was partially loaded, the next load will resume where it was left off.

 Resumable downloads require server to support [HTTP Range Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests).
 Nuke supports both validators (`ETag` and `Last-Modified`).
 The resumable downloads are enabled by default.